ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM VPC diagrams are similar to standard VPC diagrams with groupings that organize a VPC solution to visually show the functionality and availability of the IBM VPC platform.
+IBM VPC diagrams are similar to standard VPC diagrams that are designed to help organize a VPC solution to visually show the functionality and availability of the IBM VPC platform.

 ## Examples